Vogtinator/risc86/README.md

 ```

 The emulator uses the 0xFFFF800000000000 - 0xFFFFFFBFFFFFFFFF range for virtual addresses, which is valid for x86 but non-canonical for RISC-V.

+In that range, some memory is mapped for the kernel itself, stacks for each host CPU core and a direct mapping of physical memory such that it remains accessible to the emulator at all times.
+See [kernel/loaderapi.h](kernel/loaderapi.h) for details.

+### MMU

+There are two ways memory access (read, write, instruction fetch) is implemented:

+One is completely software emulated by performing Sv39 MMU translation to get a physical address (generating a RISC-V fault if necessary), then using the direct physical memory mapping to perform the access.

+The other one uses the x86 MMU to handle those accesses directly (except for amo* and lr/sc instructions): For each access, the x86 carry flag is cleared, then the guest virtual address accessed directly as host virtual address.
+If this does not generate a fault, the carry flag remains clear and execution continues normally.
+If it generates a fault because there is no host mapping for the guest address, a page fault is generated on the host.
+The page fault handler invokes Sv39 MMU translation and sets up a mapping for it in the x86 page tables if successful.
+If the Sv39 translation results in a fault (not mapped, permission error), the carry bit is set and the fault handler skips the memory access instruction.
+The emulation code reacts by raising  RISC-V fault.
+On writes to SATP, when using SFENCE.VMA or SBI RFENCE, the x86 mappings for affected virtual memory ranges are removed.
+Essentially the x86 MMU page tables act like a TLB.

+Differentiating between User and Supervisor mode access to memory is achieved by switching the emulator between Ring 0 and Ring 3 when the RISC-V code switches between modes: For Ring 0 -> Ring 3 it uses `iretq`, while for Ring 3 -> Ring 0 it has to perform a syscall using `int 0x80`, where the handler returns to the caller with Ring 0 privileges.

 ### Timer